Skip site navigation (1)Skip section navigation (2)

 beadm create -e default jailed

-Set mountpoint for new jail to /usr/jails/jailed:
+Set a mountpoint for the new jail to /usr/jails/jailed:

 beadm mount jailed /usr/jails/jailed

-The currently active boot environment is now replicated into the
+The currently active boot environment is now replicated into

-jail and disable it in /etc/rc.conf.
+done, stop the jail and disable it in /etc/rc.conf.
+Now acti-

 beadm activate jailed

-Reboot into the new environment
+Reboot into the new environment:

 reboot